Clivern/Matrix/docs/_pages/about.md

 ![](https://images.unsplash.com/photo-1720214655750-c400b75fcfa2?q=90&fm=jpg&w=1000&fit=max)

-*Hi, I am Ahmed, a software developer interested specifically in development using PHP, Python, Go, Java, MySQL, Javascript, Rust & Elixir Newbie!*
+*Hi, I am Ahmed, a software engineer interested specifically in development using PHP, Python, Go, Java, MySQL, Javascript, Rust & Elixir*

 I don't believe on a specific language or a framework but on software principles that translate across language barriers.
 Frameworks and even programming languages change fast but principles are evergreen.
 I studied Petroleum Engineering (Yes I am a Petroleum Engineer :D).
 Weird Right!
 But It's been an interesting journey to get here.